 - Good carrying case and solid box.

 - Works with Mac, Logic, Garage band, iPad, iChat, etc.

 - Monitors with no latency, no background noise

-- Solid build and good stand.
+- Solid build and a good stand.
 Works after multiple drops according to one.
 One lad even said you could use it as a hammer, and he was being serious.
 Lol.
 The point is that it’s built Ford tough baby.

 - Red/Amber light of death.
 Known to quit after anywhere from a few days, to a few weeks, to 6 months, to a year/year and a half.
-It’s unfortunate, and a byproduct of a sub $100 mic in my opinion.

 - Your PC may suddenly stop recognizing it, which is also a drag.
 It may also suddenly die.